 Why does my toddler always want a bedtime snack?

 If your toddler has some time between dinner and bedtime, she very well might be hungry before bed.
 You could either push dinner back a bit or institute a regular bedtime snack.
-This is a tactic I read about in this book and it makes sense.
+This is a tactic I read about in a book and it makes sense.

 If there is always an easy bedtime snack, you won’t have to renegotiate it every night.
-And you also won’t have to worry about sending your child to bed hungry if you are prone to that particular worry.
+And you also won’t have to worry about sending your child to bed hungry if you are prone to that particular concern.

 I’d just caution against making the snack something they LOVE because kids may recognize that they can simply skip dinner and have the snack they love instead.
 If a child regularly asks for a snack right after dinner, it may be a habit (or a bedtime delay tactic!), not true hunger.
 Try “you can be hungry for breakfast” or “if you’re really hungry, you can have a banana.”
 Both of those phrases can work wonders to suss out true hunger.